 Strong, peaty, and robust.
 Our Irish Breakfast blend.
 With the smoky flavor playing under the tannins of the highest quality black teas, it’s a bold enough flavor even for the giants of Brobdingnag.

-Assam black tea’s malty flavor is supported by Keemun Congo & Darjeeling, creating a full-bodied “builder’s tea” with a hint of the bogs.
+Assam black tea’s malty flavor is supported by China Black & Darjeeling, creating a full-bodied “builder’s tea” with a hint of the bogs.
 Named for Dublin’s Jonathan Swift and his classic masterpiece, Gulliver’s Travels.
 No aromatic oils.
 Just pure flavor to enlarge your day.

-Manor House ~ Pip$14.00 – $15.00
+Manor House ~ Pip$15.00 – $16.00

 A cinnamon black tea, all sweetness and spice, blended to satisfy.
 The second name Dickens assigns to the Manor House is Satis- “which is Greek, or Latin, or Hebrew, or all three—or all one to me—for enough.”
 So is this tea.

 The flavors of Dickensian London are present in this tea blend, with Pip’s cinnamon sweet hopefulness and citrus-bright positivity mingled with the tannic disappointments that galvanize him into further action each chapter.
 No aromatic oils.
 Just spices and tea, to fuel your climb.
-Contains black tea, cassia, and orange peel.